The Comprehensive Guide to Bully Breeds

 English Bulldog: The English Bulldog looks tough with its wrinkled face and sturdy body.
 It’s one of the most noticeable bully breeds.

-French Bulldog: The French Bulldog may be small, but it has a big personality.
+French Bulldog: The French Bulldog may be miniature but has a big personality.
 These small dogs are affectionate and lively, making them great pets for apartments because they don’t need a lot of exercise.

 The Job of Bully Breeds In the Public Eye